20th

 his final pre-scuba gear dive, Roland succumbs to a deadly case of

-unintentionally goes up in flames.
+accidentally goes up in flames.
 Graves tries to put the fire out

 with no success.
-Angry Wagner then steals the Conch boat and with the
+Angry Wagner then steals the Conch boat and, with the

 help of Moore, adapts it for more sponge baths...uh...diving.
 They are